 Difficulty Navigating the Risks Associated with Oracle and Quest Audits

 The company had poor visibility into its software environment and a lack of Software Asset Management (SAM) governance.
 The past few years had brought frequent & painful publisher audits which they continued to struggle with.
-In 2020 alone, they were audited three times by Quest.
+In one year alone, they were audited three times by Quest.

 Leverage the Existing Relationship with Anglepoint to Maximize Audit Responses